HorseLuke/load-script-promise/doc/en-US/quick-guide.md

 ### In Browser standalone mode (directly require in html file)

 It is simple!
-Just include bundled file from `dist` folder, and then use `loadScriptPromise` Object.
+Just include bundled file from `dist` folder (you can find this folder in repo), and then use `loadScriptPromise` Object.

 `loadScriptPromise` Object is attached to `window` object in browser.